 A senior who feels the need to convince his or her family that a caregiver is simply not necessary may implement one of these common tactics:

-As the top providers of professional senior care in Pleasanton and the surrounding area, we see firsthand everyday the joy, companionship, and enhanced quality of life older adults receive through our caregiver services.
+As the top San Rafael home care providers for the surrounding area, we see firsthand everyday the joy, companionship, and enhanced quality of life older adults receive through our caregiver services.
 Yet we also know that many seniors initially reject the idea of in-home care help.

 To help overcome a senior’s objections to the care needed, it’s important to first understand why he or she is opposed to help at home.
 And while of course each person will have unique reasoning to support declining help, some of the more common feelings include: